gib/solongfb1/README.md

 ## The Content

-I borrowed from Openbook.org to pull recent public Facebook posts using the open "social graph" API.
+I borrowed from Openbook.org to pull recent public Facebook posts using the open social graph API.

 ## Footnotes